luiscarlosgph/how-to/pyenv/README.md

 Why is `pyenv` useful?
 ----------------------

-Because it allows you to change the global Python version on a per-user basis (or per-terminal basis) with a simple command.
+Because it allows you to have many Python versions (on a per-user basis or per-terminal basis) and change among them quickly with a simple command.

 Install dependencies
 --------------------